talktomeinjava/codingbat/README.md

 ### Codingbat
-Personal solutions for codingbat problems written in Java
+Personal solutions for codingbat problems written in Java.